nokotamustang/Python3DEngines/README.md

 To run the example use `python main.py` from any of the project directories.

 I have halted for now to work on ModernGL instead.

+## ursina - Ursina 3D engine

+Will be exploring the Ursina 3D engine soon, nothing here yet...